-It’s also a rugged and reliable car that’s good enough off road the German army put an open-topped body on it and used it as a jeep.
+It’s also a rugged and reliable car that’s good enough off-road that the German army put an open-topped body on it and used it as a jeep.
 It won’t even notice an EMP.

 In the mid-1970s the US military was running out of utility vehicles.
 The HMMWV program hadn’t produced anything yet and the old M151 jeeps were wearing out.
 As a stopgap, thousands of commercial wagons and trucks were purchased, in slightly militarized versions.

 There are a few different models of CUCV, but the most common is the M1109 – a 1984-model Chevrolet K5 Blazer.
-This is a simple vehicle with plenty of load space, 4wd and a powerful 6.2 liter diesel engine, and it’s ideal as a post-SHTF vehicle.
-Thousands have been disposed off at auctions and you can easily find a useable one for under $2,000.
-Try ebay.
+This is a simple vehicle with plenty of load space, 4wd, and a powerful 6.2-liter diesel engine, and it’s ideal as a post-SHTF vehicle.
+Thousands have been disposed of at auctions and you can easily find a usable one for under $2,000.
+Try eBay.

 The original Scout is starting to get expensive, so look for a Scout II.
 Manufactured from 1971 to 1980, this is a lot cheaper and just as reliable.
 You can find rough but repairable ones for under $1,000; $2,000 will get you a good runner.

 Chevrolet produced this full-size truck from 1959 through to the turn of the century, but what you’re looking for is a pre-1980 third-generation model.
 With a computer-free engine and easily maintained mechanicals, it’s a tough and practical utility vehicle.